cmuparlay/Cluster-BFS/README.md

 ### Requirements

-- Multi-processor linux machine (tested on CentOS 8 and MacOS 13)
+- Multi-processor linux machine (tested on Rocky Linux 8)
 - gcc or clang with C++17 features support (tested with gcc 12 and clang 14)
-- cmake 3.16+ (used to compile)
+- CMake 3.16+ (used to compile)
 - python3 (used to run scripts, version >= 3.7)
   - pandas (used to collect experiment data)
   - numpy (used to collect experiment data)
   - matplotlib (used to draw figures)
   - seaborn (used to draw figures)
 - We use <a href="https://github.com/cmuparlay/parlaylib">parlaylib</a> for fork-join parallelism.
 It's provided in our repository `include/parlay`.
-- We use abseil library for hash_map.
+- We use <a href="https://github.com/abseil/abseil-cpp.git">abseil</a> library for hash_map.
 It's provided as a submodular in  `include/abseil-cpp`

 ### Reproducibility